 - The Dean of Students will be promptly notified and is responsible for communicating with the emergency contact and family or relatives of the missing person.

 - If the above actions are unsuccessful in locating the person or it is apparent from the beginning that the person is actually missing, (i.e. call from parents, guardians) the investigation will be turned over to the appropriate local law enforcement agency.
 This will take place as soon as practical.
-The local police then become the authority in charge and Rochester College Security and the Student Development Office will assist them in any way necessary.
+The local police then become the authority in charge and Rochester College Security and The Center for Student Life will assist them in any way necessary.